How could better credit control help your business?

 Darren @ Health & Safety consultancy: YRH collected £900k of £1m “difficult to collect” debt, working 3 days a week over 3 months.
 The work cost £11k and delivered 8,000% RIO.

-For more of my thoughts around having the right mindset for how to get paid on time, every time – and some practical pointers for getting everyone onboard with this idea – read our related blog.
+To find out more about how to get paid on time, every time – including some practical pointers for getting everyone onboard with this idea – read our related blog.